Research

 What is donanemab?

-Donanemab, also known as Kisunla, has recently been licensed as a treatment for early-stage Alzheimer’s disease in the UK.
-However, donanemab has not been recommended for use in the NHS.
+Donanemab has been licensed in the UK as a treatment for early-stage Alzheimer’s but is only available privately, not through the NHS.
 Here's what we know about this new Alzheimer's drug.

 The Medicines and Healthcare products Regulatory Agency (MHRA) has approved donanemab (marketed as Kisunla in the UK) as a treatment for some people with early-stage Alzheimer’s disease.
 The drug can slow down the decline in memory and thinking skills of people living with early Alzheimer’s disease.